Smokin' Aces: Casting

 Michael Shannon was originally cast as Darwin Tremor, but Joe Carnahan fired him after he was rude to a costumer during a pre-production meeting.
 Carnahan cast Chris Pine within 10 seconds of his audition, later saying "He brought a levity and humor that the scene needed, and he did it simply with his physical reaction, which was the key.
 That’s just an innate skill set that Pine is blessed with and is in such short supply."

-The film was the official acting debut for both Common and Alicia Keys.

-This was Joseph Ruskin's final film role before his death in December 2013.
+The film was the official acting debut for both Common and Alicia Keys, and the final film role of Joseph Ruskin before his death in December 2013.

 Filming

 Shooting took place mainly at the Bally's Lake Tahoe Hotel and Casino (then called the Caesars Tahoe) in Stateline, Nevada.

+Filming took place from October 24 to December 15, 2005.

 Title sequence

 During the making of the film, Carnahan's on-set photographer captured thousands of stills.
 These stills (over 3,000) were given to the London-based studio VooDooDog, who found sequential photographs that could be animated into title sequences.
 The images were then manipulated using After Effects, giving control of camera movement and depth of field.
 The sequence takes inspiration from Butch Cassidy and the Sundance Kid and other 1970s movies.
 To give the rostrum-type hand-made feel, ink textures were filmed using a Canon 5D stills camera.
 Originally two sequences were produced, an opening sequence and an end sequence.
 However, only the end sequence was used.
 Creative director Paul Donnellon remarked "Yes, Joe liked the opening credits we did but after their edit, they felt it slowed the momentum of the introduction.
 That seems to be a big concern for filmmakers now—they're aware of the short attention span of audiences and don't want to delay the story.
 As a designer, I am not sure I would agree, of course.
 I think that if credit sequences are good and entertaining, they can hold an audience's attention".